Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map (Sapphire, NC)

 At 4.2 miles from N.C.
-281 (Bohaynee Road; off U.S. 64) in southwest Transylvania County to Lake Jocassee, the designated segment of the Horsepasture is the shortest river in the system.
+281 (Bohaynee Road; off U.S. 64) in southwest Transylvania County to Lake Jocassee, the designated segment of the Horsepasture is one of the shortest rivers in the system.
 It is an exceptional example of an escarpment river with five major waterfalls within two miles – Drift Falls, Second Falls (or Turtleback Falls for its turtleshell-like rock formation), Rainbow Falls, Stairstep Falls and Windy Falls – numerous cascades, rapids, boulders and rock outcroppings.
 Drift and Turtleback falls occur near the trail access point on Bohaynee Road at Gorges State Park; the main trail and spurs provide opportunities to view the other falls.
+In addition to viewing the waterfalls and surrounding scenery, the area is open to swimming, fishing and primitive camping.
 Rich Stevenson’s N.C.
 Waterfalls site has a nice page about the Horsepasture River.

 New River, South Fork